Post updated on

 Insulin & Glucagon are pancreatic hormones that controls our blood sugar levels by converting glucose into glycogen for storage when levels are too high (insulin) or taking glycogen stores and turning them into glucose when levels are low (glucagon).

 Insulin often gets a bad rep because ‘insulin resistance’ is a condition associated with weight gain, damaged arteries and type II diabetes; but this only occurs when insulin levels are chronically elevated due to unhealthy habits related to food, sleep, exercise or stress (noticing a trend?).
-For most people – unless they have a genetic conditions like type I diabetes – a healthy lifestyle is all they need to keep glucose, insulin and glucagon levels in check.
+For most people – unless they have a genetic condition like type I diabetes – a healthy lifestyle is all they need to keep glucose, insulin and glucagon levels in check.

 Cortisol & catecholamines (norepinephrine and epinephrine)(aka the fight or flight and stress hormones)